 Sports and Recreation

-- The Ball Park in Arlington, home of the Texas Rangers ($6 Adults / $3 Kids).
+- The Ball Park in Arlington, home of the Texas Rangers ($11/Grandstand Reserved tickets).
 Yes, baseball is still affordable here.
 Take that, Yankee fans!

-- Six Flags Over Texas While very fun, it’s not very frugal (tickets start at $29 a person).
-Still, if you make a whole day of it and bring your own food it can we reasonable.
+- Six Flags Over Texas While very fun, it’s not very frugal (tickets start at $45 a person).
+Still, if you make a whole day of it and bring your own food you might could justify it.

 - DORBA Mountain Bike Trails (Free, with your own bike).
 There are some great trails in this area.
 My favorite is the Lake Grapevine Trail.